Knowtie/UnityUtilities/GameDataIO/readme.md

 # GameDataIO - Utility Class - Overview

-The purpose of this utility class is to be able to initialize, then write and later read static data stored in data files into a Unity game/app or C# application (.Net or Mono).
+The purpose of this utility class is to be able to initialize, write and later read static data stored in data files into a Unity game/app or C# application (.Net or Mono).

 Data gets persisted in a binary format; which is very data efficient for storage and reading data.
 While no game data is impervious to tampering, data in a binary format is harder to manipulate by the casual gamer.